zeek/zeek/scripts/base/init-bare.zeek.rst

                                                                                            will tolerate on a command before the analyzer will generate a weird and skip further input.
 :zeek:id:`KRB::keytab`: :zeek:type:`string` :zeek:attr:`&redef`                            Kerberos keytab file name.
-:zeek:id:`MQTT::max_payload_size`: :zeek:type:`count` :zeek:attr:`&redef`                  The maximum payload size to allocate for the purpose of
-                                                                                           payload information in :zeek:see:`mqtt_publish` events (and the default MQTT logs generated from that).
 :zeek:id:`NCP::max_frame_size`: :zeek:type:`count` :zeek:attr:`&redef`                     The maximum number of bytes to allocate when parsing NCP frames.
 :zeek:id:`NFS3::return_data`: :zeek:type:`bool` :zeek:attr:`&redef`                        If true, :zeek:see:`nfs_proc_read` and :zeek:see:`nfs_proc_write`
                                                                                            events return the file data that has been read/written.